Weber / June

 Requirements and Specifications

-I interviewed Culinary stakeholders to identify their needs and gain understanding of what goals must be served.
+I interviewed Culinary stakeholders to identify their needs and gain understanding of the goals to be served.

-Then I wrote specification documents detailing what I had learned from Culinary staff (double-checking with them to ensure I had accurately understood their needs).
+Then I wrote specification documents and test criteria detailing what I had learned from Culinary staff and getting their confirmation.

 User Flows and Diagrams